Safety Tips – Part 3: The Field Service Winter Safety Prep List

 - Make sure your employees know how to operate everything in their fleet vehicle during winter.

-- Go over what to do if an accident occurs, who to call, what forms to fill out, what else may be required for claim purposes.
+- Go over what to do if an accident occurs, who to call, what forms to fill out, and what else may be required for claim purposes.

 Cold weather takes its toll on everything and everyone in the field.